 Final step: Call it done.

-Give yourself deadline for this edit or a limit for how much editing you can do.
-The second most common fail point to finish writing a book, after not finishing the first draft, is when you get stuck in an endless cycle of editing.
+Give yourself a deadline for this edit or a limit for how much editing you can do.
+The second most common failure point to finish writing a book, after not finishing the first draft, is when you get stuck in an endless cycle of editing.